 Learn more about how to expand your potential for love

 Love is one of the most popular genres of media.
 Whether it be movies, music, or other parts of our culture, it is biologically, psychologically, and culturally instilled in our neurological wiring.
 Without love, we may feel alone.
-But with these practices, we will be better able to love ourselves and subsequently attract others who love us because we love ourselves.
+But with these practices, we will be better able to love ourselves and subsequently to find true love.

 You may feel as though love may be hard to come by.
 You are not alone.
 We may be able to help.
 We at Deep Connections Counseling are trained in developing your ability to connect with others by first connecting with yourself.
 Do not give up.
-Call us at (757) 704-5558 or visit us at www.deepconnectionscounseling.com to schedule an evaluation today.
+Call us at (757) 704-5558 or talk to us by emailing firstname.lastname@example.org to schedule an evaluation today.

 We are all deserving of love.